PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatk4/gatk4mutect2_4.0.12.0.rst

 ========================  ====================  ===============================  ==========  ==============================================================================================================================================================
 name                      type                  prefix                             position  documentation
 ========================  ====================  ===============================  ==========  ==============================================================================================================================================================
-tumor                     BamPair               -I                                        6  BAM/SAM/CRAM file containing reads tumorName                 String                -tumor                                    6  BAM sample name of tumor.
-May be URL-encoded as output by GetSampleName with -encode. normal                    BamPair               -I                                        5  BAM/SAM/CRAM file containing reads normalName                String                -normal                                   6  BAM sample name of normal.
-May be URL-encoded as output by GetSampleName with -encode. reference                 FastaWithDict         -R                                        8  Reference sequence file intervals                 Optional<bed>         -L                                        7  One or more genomic intervals over which to operate outputFilename            Optional<Filename>    -O                                       20 germlineResource          Optional<IndexedVCF>  --germline-resource                      10
+tumor                     IndexedBam            -I                                        6  BAM/SAM/CRAM file containing reads tumorName                 String                -tumor                                    6  BAM sample name of tumor.
+May be URL-encoded as output by GetSampleName with -encode. normal                    IndexedBam            -I                                        5  BAM/SAM/CRAM file containing reads normalName                String                -normal                                   6  BAM sample name of normal.
+May be URL-encoded as output by GetSampleName with -encode. reference                 FastaWithIndexes      -R                                        8  Reference sequence file intervals                 Optional<bed>         -L                                        7  One or more genomic intervals over which to operate outputFilename            Optional<Filename>    -O                                       20 germlineResource          Optional<IndexedVCF>  --germline-resource                      10